haskell/core-libraries-committee/DEPRECATION.md

 Each proposal will include a minimum deprecation period, typically based on the following guidelines:

- * definitions that have fewer than 50 users on Hackage need a deprecation period of at least 6 months / one major GHC release;
+ * definitions that occur in fewer than 50 packages on Hackage need a deprecation period of at least 6 months / one major GHC release;

- * definitions that have 50-200 users on Hackage need a deprecation period of at least 1 year / two major GHC releases;
+ * definitions that occur in 50-200 packages on Hackage need a deprecation period of at least 1 year / two major GHC releases;

- * definitions that have more than 200 users on Hackage need a deprecation period of at least 2 years / four major GHC releases.
+ * definitions that occur in more than 200 packages on Hackage need a deprecation period of at least 2 years / four major GHC releases.

 Longer deprecation periods may be appropriate if the removal involves